Manu’s Menu

 Instructions

-1. To make the marinade, mix all the ingredients together in a big bowl, add the chicken pieces to it, mix well and marinate in the fridge for at least 2 hours (or overnight).
+• Mix all the marinade ingredients together in a large bowl.
+Add the chicken pieces, mix well, and marinate in the fridge for at least 2 hours or overnight.

-2. When you are ready to cook your biryani, prepare the rice.
-Wash it and soak it in cool water for 30 minutes.
-Fill a big pot with water, add salt and oil and bring it to a boil.
-Cook the rice in it for 4 or 5 minutes.
+• Wash the rice and soak it in cold water for 30 minutes.
+Fill a large pot with water, add salt and oil, and bring it to a boil.
+Cook rice for 4 to 5 minutes until it is partially cooked.

-4. When the rice is ready, drain it and spread it on top of the chicken.
+• Drain the rice and spread it evenly over the chicken.

-5. Add the mint and coriander leaves, the fried onions and the saffron water.
+• Add the mint and coriander leaves, the fried onions, and the saffron water.

-6. Put a tight lid on and put the pot on the fire, on top of a tawa or flat pan (this will help the heat to spread uniformly).
+• Put a tight lid on the pot and place it on the heat, on top of a tawa or flat pan to help the heat spread evenly and prevent the base from burning.

-8. Serve warm with some raita on the side!
+• Serve warm with raita on the side.

 Share